Prabhatjha0/prop/README.md

 # prop
 just learning web dev.
-A job opening site of imaginary company.
+A job opening site of a imaginary company.